MartinFeineis/Library/Books/BraveNewWorld.md

 * __p176__: Malthusian Drill: act of contraception; see __p117__ Malthusianism
 * __p177__: [Stoke Poges](https://en.wikipedia.org/wiki/Stoke_Poges), location in Buckinghamshire
 * __p189__: [Awonawilona](https://en.wikipedia.org/wiki/Awonawilona)
-* __p189__: Ahaiyuta and Marsailema, the twins of War and Chance; of Jesus and Pookong; of Mary and Etsanatlehi, the woman who makes herself young again ... and our Lady of Acoma
+* __p189__: [Ahaiyuta](https://en.wikipedia.org/wiki/Ahayuta) and Marsailema, the twins of War and Chance; of Jesus and Pookong; of Mary and Etsanatlehi, the woman who makes herself young again ... and our Lady of Acoma
+* __p193__: "The seed of men and all creatures, the seed of the sund and the seed of earth and the seed of the sky -- Awonawilona made them out of the Fog on Increase.
+Now the world has four wombs; and he laid seeds in the lowest of the lowest of the four wombs.
+And gradually the seeds began to grow ..."
+* __p194__:
+> Nay, but to live
+> In the rank sweat of an enseamed bed,
+> Stew'd in corruption, honeying and makin love
+> Over the nasty sty ...
+* __p194__: "kiathla tsilu silokwe silokwe.
+Kiai silu silu, tsithl" [Hemlock of the, Tall kind, tall kind, tall kind, Sprout up hemlock, hemlock,     Chit!
+Chit!"](https://sacred-texts.com/nam/zuni/zft/zft03.htm)